Hartorn/Git-Exercices/ex.4/readme.txt

 Of couuuuurse !
 You found it, the 'E' is missing between 'D' and 'F'

-After fixing the bug, the awesomeness can be mnerged into master.
+After fixing the bug, the awesomeness can be merged into master.

-- Modify the file so that it's beauty is complete
+- Modify the file so that its beauty is complete
 - Commit the difference
 - Push it
 - Merge it into master